Lucille Wallace: Formative years

 Born in Chicago, Illinois on February 22, 1898, Lucille Wallace was the only child of Edward Wesley Wallace, an engineer and native of Kentucky, and Illinois native Caroline (Craig) Wallace.

 She was raised in Cook County on Chicago's North Side.
 In 1900, she resided with her parents at their home in that city's Hyde Park section.
 Also living with the trio were her widowed paternal grandmother, Elizabeth Wallace (aged 64), and widowed paternal great-grandmother, Emily Duncan (aged 94).

 Following her completion of her Bachelor of Music degree at the Bush Conservatory of Music in Chicago, she was accepted to Vassar College in Poughkeepsie, New York, where she pursued studies in English and history.
 President of Vassar's German Club, she also participated on the college's intercollegiate debate team, and performed as the accompanist for Vassar's presentation of “The Beggar's Opera” on Founder's Day, a 1923 production for which she also served as the assistant music director.

 She was 25 years old when she graduated Phi Beta Kappa from the college that same year – on June 12 – along with 229 other members of the senior class.
 Those in attendance were treated to a performance by her of Grieg's Piano Concerto (first movement) with organ accompaniment by Professor E. Harold Geer.

 Following her relocation to Europe to pursue a Vassar fellowship in history and music history at the University of Vienna from 1923 to 1924, she then pursued additional studies at the Sorbonne in France from 1924 to 1925.
 From 1927 to 1932, she traveled to London, Paris and Berlin to receive training from the masters Artur Schnabel, Wanda Landowska and Nadia Boulanger.

-During her time with Schnabel, she lived in her own villa in Attersee, Salzkammergut, Austria, which she obtained by using funds from the inheritance she received when her father passed away.
+During her time with Schnabel, she lived in her own villa in Attersee, Salzkammergut, Austria, which she obtained by using funds from the inheritance she received when her father died.
 It was during this period of her life that she met her future husband and fellow Schnabel student, Clifford Curzon (1907—1982), a pianist from England.
 They courted from 1928 until their marriage on July 16, 1931, in Paris, where they were both studying with Wanda Landowska.